WHAT IS BAPTISM?

 Do you baptize children?

-We have a ceremony called baby dedication for infants and young children.
+We have a ceremony called Family Dedication for infants and young children.
 Baptism is a way for someone who, in good conscience, has personally decided to receive Jesus Christ and follow Him by faith.
 If a child cannot explain why they want to be baptized, I am reluctant and may even refuse to baptize them.
 Children should not be confused by baptism, rather, baptism should be a sound affirmation for one who has made a deep, sincere faith commitment to Jesus.

 What if I have already been baptized?